Mary's Kitchen, Long a Homeless Sanctuary in Orange County, Might Have to Move Out

 The group relies on donations to gather and then distribute nearly 200 meals a day.
 There is a place to shower, to do laundry.
 There is no place to sleep.

-"We're all in it to get them off the streets," said Gloria Seuss, the director.
+"We're all in it to get them off the streets," said Gloria Suess, the director.
 "That's everybody's goal, to help them get a productive life.

 But city officials say what's happening outside the gates is creating an unreasonable demand on city services.
 They say police were called to the area more than 160 times in six months.